Modelling tree survival for investigating climate change effects: Model selection

-This idea is used in gradient boosting with integrated selection where we consider a model with a log likelihood $l$ and multiple smooth terms, $f_j$, in a linear predictor $\bm \eta$.
-We set up base smoothers (hat matrix ${\bf A}_j$) for each $f_j$ potentially in the model and then iterate the following steps \citep{schmid2008boosting,mayr2012generalized}: \begin{enumerate} \item Compute gradient $e_i = -\ildif{l}{\eta_i}$. \item For all $j$ compute $\tilde {\bf f}_j = {\bf A}_j {\bf e}$ and find $\hat \alpha_j = \text{argmax}_\alpha l({\bm \eta} + \alpha \tilde {\bf f}_j)$. \item Find $k = \text{argmax}_j l({\bm \eta} + \hat \alpha_j \tilde {\bf f}_j)$. \item Set ${\bm \eta} \leftarrow {\bm \eta} + \hat \alpha_k \tilde {\bf f}_k$, and add $k$ to set of selected terms. \end{enumerate} This is a very efficient forward selection method particularly suited to the scenario with a large number of predictors, but suffers from: being `forward only', the need to specify a stopping criterion and the lack of a full inferential framework for the resulting model.
+\item [(b)] Find $k = \text{argmax}_j l({\bm \eta} + \alpha \tilde {\bf f}_j)$ with $\alpha= constant$. \end{enumerate} \item Set ${\bm \eta} \leftarrow {\bm \eta} + \hat \alpha_k \tilde {\bf f}_k$, and add term $k$ to the set of selected terms. \end{enumerate} This is a very efficient forward selection method particularly suited to the scenario with a large number of predictors, but suffers from being `forward only', the need to specify a stopping criterion and the lack of a full inferential framework for the resulting model.
 Penalized regression offers an efficient means for backward selection, but is computationally costly when using GAMs with a large number of candidate predictors.
 Our approach is therefore to combine the two in a `boost forward penalise backward' scheme using the selection penalties as described in section~\ref{standard}:

-We start with a minimal model of terms that {\em must} be included (based on arguments described in section~\ref{modsel:strat}, and create base smoothers for all other terms that are {\em potentially} in the model.
+We start with a minimal model of terms that {\em must} be included (based on arguments described in section~\ref{modsel:strat}), and create base smoothers for all other terms that are {\em potentially} in the model.
 Then iterate the following steps \begin{enumerate} \item Given the current model, run a few steps of gradient boosting to identify terms to include in the model from those not currently in. \item Add the identified terms to the model and refit with selection penalties on all terms not originally in the base model. \item Drop any terms that are penalized out of the model from the current model. \end{enumerate}

 Repeat the above steps until the fit stops changing.